palkeo/pakala/README.md

 * Pakala is a tool to search for exploitable bugs in Ethereum smart contracts.
 * Pakala is a symbolic execution engine for the Ethereum Virtual Machine.

-The intended public for the tools are security researchers interested by Ethereum / the EVM.
+The intended public for the tool are security researchers interested by Ethereum / the EVM.

 Installation
 ------------